Are you a reporter looking to interview Kivi for a story? Please call or text 336-870-0251.

 Writer and Trainer.
 I’m really good at taking loads of information and boiling it down into the essentials, whether it’s creating a two-page white paper out of mountains of research or writing a short, inspirational donor profile based on a rambling hour-long interview.
 I’ve used these same skills to create highly rated webinars, in-person workshops, and e-books that nonprofits in all 50 states and more than 30 countries have used to improve their own communications.

 Grantmaker and Grantseeker.
 In positions as a federal agency grant manager and foundation project director, I oversaw the distribution of millions of dollars in grants to nonprofits.
 As a nonprofit project director, volunteer board member, and consultant, I’ve also written scores of successful grant applications.
 I understand what it’s like to be on both sides of the proposal.

 Board Member.
 I’ve served as board president, vice president, treasurer, secretary, and regular ol’ board member for several different nonprofit organizations.
 (I'm currently on the board of Women Advance.)
 I appreciate the big picture and the minutiae of running successful nonprofit organizations.

 Entrepreneur.
 I started my own business in 1998 and have managed all aspects of it — I not only deliver services to my clients, but I’m my own IT director, bookkeeper, advertising director, and HR manager.
 Running a small business is a lot like running a small nonprofit.
 You learn how to do lots of new things, discover what you can do yourself and what you really need to hire out, and, hopefully, love showing up for work everyday.

 Looking for the Typical Bio?
 Here You Go . . .

-Through training, coaching and consulting, Kivi helps small nonprofits and small communications departments at larger organizations make a big impression with smart, savvy marketing and communications.
-She teaches a weekly webinar series and writes the top-ranked blog on nonprofit communications at Nonprofit Marketing Guide.com.
-Thousands of nonprofits in all 50 U.S. states, across Canada, and in more than 30 countries have participated in Kivi’s webinars.
+Through training, coaching and consulting, Kivi helps nonprofit communications professionals both learn their jobs and love their jobs.
+She teaches webinars and workshops several times a month and writes a top-ranked blog on nonprofit communications at Nonprofit Marketing Guide.com.
+Thousands of nonprofits in all 50 U.S. states, across Canada, and in more than 30 countries have participated in Kivi’s trainings.